 Protecting Children’s Inheritances and Selecting Trustees

 Providing for your children to receive their inheritances in trust, with a Trustee you select, who will take care of the children’s inheritance.
 A trust should be used for minor children, at a minimum, so that no conservator and court supervision is needed and the children will not receive control of their inheritances immediately upon turning 18.
-A trust can also be used to stretch out the asset distributions to the children over a period of years, to help reduce the risk that an immature or foolish act will not cost a child his or her entire inheritance.
-For example, a child can be given his or her inherited property in installments, such as 1/2 at 30 and the remainder at age 35.
+A trust can also be used to stretch out the asset distributions to the children over a period of years, to help reduce the risk that an immature or foolish act will cost a child his or her entire inheritance.
+For example, a child can be given his or her inherited property in installments, such as 1/2 at age 30 and the remainder at age 35.
 This allows a child to have a second chance if they foolishly spend the first installment.
 Of course, your trustee can use the trust assets for your children’s benefit prior to the trust assets being distributed outright to them.
-In addition, a trust which uses our long-term trust or dynasty trust structure will remain in place during a child entire lifetime can bring other benefits to the child, such as some protection from the child’s future divorce or creditor problems and some protection from estate and other wealth transfer taxes when the child wants to pass inherited assets to his or her own children.
+In addition, a trust which uses our long-term trust or dynasty trust structure will remain in place during a child’s entire lifetime and can provide other benefits to the child, such as protection from a child’s future divorce or creditor problems and some protection from estate and other wealth transfer taxes when the remaining trust assets eventually pass down to grandchildren or lower generation beneficiaries.
 The child can even be given the ability to control his or her own trust at some point, if desired, by serving as trustee of their own trust share.

 Providing for Beneficiaries with Special Needs Using Supplemental Needs Trusts

-If you have loved ones who qualify or may need to qualify for needs-tested government benefits such as Medicaid, either because they are in a nursing home, have a mental or physical disability, or otherwise, you can use supplemental needs trust planning to provide significant extra benefits for those loved ones.
-If you simply leave assets outright to a person who needs to qualify for needs-tested government benefits, then that person may need to spend most or all of those assets, before he or she can qualify for the needed benefits.
-By having assets put into a supplemental needs trust for the benefit of that person, however, the assets should be available to provide for “extras” which are not covered by the needs-tested benefits, but the assets should not be counted as belonging to the person for purposes of determining whether or not he or she is eligible to receive the benefits.
-This type of planning can let you maximize the benefit your loved one receives from your assets.
+If you have loved ones who qualify or may need to qualify for means-tested government benefits, such as Medicaid, either because they are in a nursing home, have a mental or physical disability, or otherwise, you can use supplemental needs trust planning to provide significant extra benefits for those loved ones.
+If you simply leave assets outright to a person who needs to qualify for means-tested government benefits, then that person may need to spend most or all of those assets, before he or she can again qualify for the needed benefits.
+By having assets put into a supplemental needs trust for the benefit of that person, however, the assets should be available to provide for “extras” which are not covered by the means-tested benefits, but the assets should not be counted as belonging to the person for purposes of determining whether or not he or she is eligible to receive the benefits.
+This type of planning can let you maximize the benefits your loved one receives from your assets.

 Helping Ensure Your Assets Benefit Your Desired Beneficiaries